-Vaidyanathan (“Venky”) Venkateswaran is an assistant professor of economics at New York University Stern School of Business and joined the Federal Reserve Bank of Minneapolis as a research economist in 2018.
+Vaidyanathan (“Venky”) Venkateswaran is an assistant professor of economics at New York University Stern School of Business.
+He was a research economist from 2018-2019 at the Federal Reserve Bank of Minneapolis.
 Prior to joining NYU Stern, Venky worked as an assistant professor of economics at Pennsylvania State University, and earlier as vice president of fixed income research at Lehman Brothers.
 He received a Ph.D. in economics from the University of California, Los Angeles, and an M.B.A. from the Indian Institute of Management, Ahmedabad.
 He is the recipient of several fellowships and awards, including the Departmental Excellence Award at the University of California, Los Angeles, in 2007–8 and 2008–9.
 His research focuses on the role of information in macroeconomics and finance, and his work has been published in the Journal of Political Economy and the Quarterly Journal of Economics.

 We incorporate a search-theoretic model of imperfect competition into a standard model of asymmetric information with unrestricted contracts.
 We characterize the unique equilibrium, and use our characterization to explore the interaction between adverse selection, screening, and imperfect competition.
 We show that the relationship between an agent’s type, the quantity he trades, and the price he pays is jointly determined by the severity of adverse selection and the concentration of market power.
 Therefore, quantifying the effects of adverse selection requires controlling for market structure.
 We also show that increasing competition and reducing informational asymmetries can decrease welfare.